News and updates

 BAR career opportunities are available for auto professionals

 We’re hiring!
 BAR is seeking professionals in the automotive industry to fill automotive program representative vacancies across the state.
-For information on openings and how to apply, visit Career Opportunities.
+For information on openings and how to apply, visit Career opportunities.

 Fraud alerts for DCA licensed professionals